Perledition/fuzzy-controller/README.md

 The purpose of this repository was to create a working fuzzy-controller from scratch in order to understand how it works, to encounter it's limitations and also to understand what kind of mechanics must or can be used.
 Also it was a learning process to find out in which areas a creator can have some freedom while implementing the algorithm.
 The controller is written in a generic format and is not limited to the validation use case described below.
 It could be used for a wide range of other use cases as well without additional modifications on the controller itself.

-## How use the Controller for Your own Experiment
+## How to use the Controller for Your own Experiment
 #### Dependencies
 The project includes a Pipefile with all dependencies required as well as a requirements.txt.
 The project was written in python 3.7 so make sure you use at least 3.7.*.
 Libraries used for this project: